sunsided/zenva-puzzle-platformer/README.md

   the ground when falling.
 Switching the body type to `Kinematic` and setting the collision detection to `Continuous` (from the default of `Discrete`) fixes this issue.
+- Portals are being used to teleport the player from one scene to another.
+  In this case, `PlayerPrefs` are used to store the ID of the portal to move to, and the player is being spawned at the stored position upon loading of a scene.

 ## Things to learn